LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Once the finished documentation has been generated from static (+html) files, it is stored in the project repository.
 Another publication option is to host the documentation via online services such as \href{https://readthedocs.com}{ReadTheDocs}, where users can make documentation for typical software projects available to others.

-The documentation has also been uploaded to the \href{https://magneticreadoutprocessing.readthedocs.io/}{ReadTheDocs} service and linked in the repository and on the overview page \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} on *PyPi*.
+The documentation has also been uploaded to the \href{https://magneticreadoutprocessing.readthedocs.io/}{ReadTheDocs} service.
+The figure \ref{MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png} shows a screenshot of the start page, which also shows separate menu items for tutorials on the individual functionalities.

-The process of creating and publishing the documentation has been automated using *GitHub Actions*, so that it is always automatically kept up to date with new features.
+The process of creating and publishing the documentation has been automated using \href{https://github.com/features/actions}{GithubActions}, so that it is always automatically kept up to date with new features.

 %%MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png%%